unt-libraries/fauxdoc/README.md

     tox-3.10.8
     3.11.0
     ```
-4. If you have another environment activated, issue a `pyenv deactivate` command so that pyenv picks up what's in the file.
+4. If `tox-3.10.8` is still activated, issue a `pyenv deactivate` command so that pyenv picks up what's in the file.
 (A manually-activated environment overrides anything set in a `.python-version` file.)
 5. At this point you should have all five environments active at once in that directory.
 When you run `tox`, the tox in your `tox-3.10.8` environment will run, and it will pick up the appropriate binaries automatically (`python3.7` through `python3.11`) since they're all on the path.

 Now you can just invoke tox to run linters and all the tests against all the environments: